lemueldls/mnemo/README.md

   - Better PDF explorer.
   - Handwritten notes and drawings.
 - Bugs
-  - Fix prelude and sticky-notes editor caret display and scrolling lag.
-  - Rendering of numbered lists. (should be fixed after the renderer rewrite)
   - Handle diagnostic spans of files outside of main.

 ## License